Saturday, June 30, 2012

 2003: Monica owned the #1 U.S. album with After the Storm.

-2004: Beyonce captured Best Female R&B artist, Jay-Z won Best Male Hip-Hop Artist and "Crazy in Love" won for Best Collaboration at the BET Awards.
+2004: Beyonce captured Best Female R&B artist, Jay-Z won Best Male Hip-Hop Artist and "Crazy In Love" won for Best Collaboration at the BET Awards.
 Outkast was named Best Group while their single "Hey Ya!" won for Video of the Year.

 2006: In today's edition of "Inmates Run Rap Music", DMX was sentenced to return home (jail) in White Plains, New York after he failed to appear at a traffic violation hearing.
 Then he could be with all of his "homies"!